Imgur alternative that embraces the internet

 Imgur is not designed for hosting all images.
 It is prohibited to use Imgur as an image host for commercial purposes.
 In other words, the images you upload cannot be used to sell things.
 You cannot upload logos, avatars, icons or banners.
 Using Imgur to host images for a site that makes money, will result in your images being deleted or blocked.

 Clearly, if you are looking for a way to store images for your online business, you need to stay away from Imgur.
 Whereas Imgur is focussed on being a community where people can share, like and comment on each other’s images, other image hosts, like img.vision focus on helping out online businesses.

 Why choose Img.vision?

-Img.vision allows you to do what Imgur does, but without restrictions on commercial use.
-For instance, they allow you to generate direct links to an entire eBay supported photo gallery.
-Their service is business-oriented and as a younger company, they are open to hearing your feedback and finding ways to tweak their service to your needs.
+Img.vision allows you to do what Imgur does, but without restrictions on nudity and commercial use.
+Our service is business-oriented and as a younger company, we are open to hearing your feedback and finding ways to tweak our service to your needs.

 The img.vision platform sports drag & drop uploading, making it easy and intuitive to use.
 It comes with features other services, like Imgur, don’t offer.

 An interesting feature is the real-time conversion of images to a webp image format.
 A CDN detects whether your visitor supports the smaller Webp image format and automatically converts your images to a 34% smaller size file.
 The compressed images will then load quicker, without any quality loss.

 Furthermore, it’s possible to resize your images according to your own custom dimensions or using one of the many size presets like eBay, twitter, Facebook, etc. The HTML embed code is fully responsive, thereby making sure your images will always be loaded as quickly as possible and with the biggest image quality your visitor can handle on their phone, tablet or computer.